top of page

 What are our favorite, fun, water-focused things to do at Kern River?

-1. White Water Rafting: This is typically a great choice between April and August; and on high water seasons can be offered through October, when the Southern Sierra snow pack is significant.
-Seek out an experienced, permitted company such as Kern River Outfitters, Sierra South or Whitewater Voyages that offers rafting tours, high-flotation gear and equipment.
+1. White Water Rafting: This is typically a great choice between April and August and most of September.
+On high water seasons, rafting tours are offered through October, when we've had a significant snow pack in the Southern Sierras.
+Seek out an experienced, professional guide outfitter that is permitted by the Sequoia National Forest like Momentum River Expeditions, Sierra South or Whitewater Voyages that offers rafting tours, high-flotation gear and equipment.

 4. Hot Springs: Everyone has to visit the hot springs at least once in their life.
 Remington Hot Springs are absolutely stunning, quite relaxing, and relatively easy to get to.